mccanne/sharkfest/README.md

 When we really started working on this problem, we realized we were working not on a security app, per se, but a fundamental data model problem.

+It's hard to make things easy...

+* A _gentle slope_ throughout
+* Lightweight, desktop-scale to large and more complex cloud deployment
+* Things just work

+We spend a lot of time fussing over the details, so if you find something complicated or surprising, let us know and we'll try to fix!

+ERGONOMICS

+* "Once my data is in ZNG, it's just easy..."
+* I can't explain it with words
+* You just have to dip your toes in and try it out...

 ## Zed: A Better Way